 - Lady Macbeth: Skeptics and detractors see her under this light, bordering on The Vamp.

 - Lady in Red: Wears a scarlet dress and is definitely a seductress.

 - Last Of Her Kind: Now that Thoros of Myr is dead, she is the last established Red Priest(ess) in Westeros.

 - Locked Out of the Loop: In Season 5, she's still supporting Stannis as the Lord of Light and switches her allegiance to Jon Snow after Stannis' death, unaware that back in Asshai, her fellow red priests have decided it's actually Daenerys Targaryen who the prophecy refers to.

-- Magical Accessory: Her necklace, which includes a red gem that glows whenever she uses her powers and may help her to augment or channel her abilities.
-In Season 6, when she removes the necklace to sleep her true, ancient form is revealed, suggesting she uses the necklace to maintain her youthful appearance.
+- Magical Accessory: Her necklace, which includes a red gem that glows whenever she uses her powers and may help her augment or channel her abilities.
+In Season 6, when she removes the necklace to sleep, her true, ancient form is revealed, suggesting she uses the necklace to maintain her youthful appearance.
 In Season 8, following the defeat of the White Walkers she removes the necklace and drops it on the ground; the gem stops glowing and she soon reverts to her true age and dies.

 - Meaningful Name: Her name is quite similar to Melisende, an Old French name (and an older form of Millicent) meaning "strong in work", which seems appropriate for her Determinator attitude.

 - The Mistress: To Stannis.
 His wife knows about it, too, and is oddly accepting of it.

 - Ms. Fanservice: Melisandre is extremely sexy.
 Even Davos and Stannis, two men who are respectively faithfully married and a passionless killjoy, are attracted to her.